China Sourcing Agents

 GPS synchronization.
 For time-critical Modbus polling or IEC 61850 GOOSE messaging, confirm whether the gateway supports GPS-based time synchronization (1PPS input or GPS receiver).
 NTP synchronization alone may not be sufficient for <1ms timing accuracy requirements.

-Wide Temperature Range Validation
+Rugged Hardware: Wide Temperature Range Validation for Extreme Environments

 The “-40°C to 75°C operating temperature” specification is only meaningful if the factory can prove it with test data.
 Key validation tests: